dmkaplan2000/nxt_state/nxt_state.md

 NXT transfer transactions are not surprisingly more evenly distributed among accounts than NXT coins themselves.
 9056 accounts are needed to represent 95% of all NXT send transactions.
 5 accounts have sent NXT more than 1000 times and only 2 accounts have sent NXT more than 10000 times.
+The number 1 transfer account has 14805 transfers, but only a small number of NXT receipts.
+This account belongs to the NXT faucet system suggesting that 14805 NXT accounts have received faucet deposits.

-These accounts are most likely associated with the large exchanges (one of the accounts is known to belong to DGEX).
+The other large-send accounts are most likely associated with the large exchanges.
+Indeed, one of the accounts is known to belong to DGEX.

 <img src="figure/f_send_quant.png" title="plot of chunk f_send_quant" alt="plot of chunk f_send_quant" style="display: block; margin: auto;" />

 **Figure 12.
-Accounts representing large number of NXT send transactions.
+Accounts representing large numbers of NXT send transactions.
 Panel on left shows cummulative distribution of all NXT send transaction by number of accounts summing from largest accounts to smallest (i.e., the 9056 NXT accounts with the most send transactions represent 95% of all NXT send transactions).
 Panel on right shows number of NXT send transactions in high transfer accounts.**

 **Table 2.
 20 accounts with the largest number of send transactions.**